breakfastquay/rubberband/README.md

 ### 4b.
 Building on macOS

-Ensure the Xcode command-line tools are installed, and ideally also install libsamplerate and libsndfile.
+Ensure the Xcode command-line tools are installed, and if you want the command-line tool to be built, also install libsndfile.

 To build for the default architecture: